huseyineskan/html-template-09-interior/README.md

 # HTML Template 09 - interior

-We are using sass and writing this design : [Interior Html Design](https://www.freefigmatemplates.com/gallery/interior-design-landing-page).
+We are using SASS and writing this design : [Interior Html Design](https://www.freefigmatemplates.com/gallery/interior-design-landing-page).
 Responsive Theme +

 ## Screenshot